TinusgragLin/tglslice/blog-zola/content/morris-traveral.md

 Clearly, we need visit the `RM_LST (RM_LST's Parent) ...
 (Root's Left Child)` chain right after `RM_LST`'s left sub-tree is done.
 Since `RM_LST` right-links the `Root` in the transformed tree, that's exactly when we meet the `Root` for the second time.

-(Note: the visit chain is in the reverse order of the actual link chain, so **more extra space may be needed**, breaking the O(1) extra space promise)
+(*Side Note*: the visit chain is in the reverse order of the actual link chain, so **more extra space may be needed**, breaking the O(1) extra space promise)

-It can be proved (for example, by induction) that the visit chain above is enough for the procedure to visit all but those in the right link chain of the root (including the root) in post-order fashion.
+It can be *proved (for example, by induction)* that the visit chain above is enough for the procedure to visit all but those in the right link chain of the root (including the root) in post-order fashion.
 Those excluded happen to be the last ones to visit.
 To deal with this, the paper proposed to add a fake root that left-links to the real root: